 “Australia’s life insurers have long been pushing for these improvements because they’re critical to helping people make the right decisions for them about how to finance their retirement,” said CALI CEO Christine Cupitt.

-She also argued that the reforms should indeed be linked closely with the DBFO reforms, specifically the ability for institutions to employ the proposed new class of adviser to provide “simple advice at no extra cost” to the consumer.
+She also argued that the reforms should indeed be linked closely with the DBFO reforms, specifically the ability for institutions to employ the proposed new class of advisers to provide “simple advice at no extra cost” to the consumer.

-“Australia’s life insurers want to support Australians to make informed choices about their future and help them live in a healthy, confident and secure way over their lifetime - including when they decide to retire,” Cupitt added.
+“Australia’s life insurers want to support Australians to make informed choices about their future and help them live in a healthy, confident and secure way over their lifetime – including when they decide to retire,” Cupitt said.

 This followed her telling ifa on Wednesday that CALI views the reforms as about “providing basic customer service”.

-It wasn’t just associations pointing to the importance of viewing the retirement reforms in the context of advice and the DBFO reforms, with AMP CEO Alexis George arguing building the “financial confidence of Australia's growing number of retirees is one of the most important socio-economic challenges we face”.
+It wasn’t just associations pointing to the importance of viewing the retirement reforms in the context of advice and the DBFO reforms, with AMP CEO Alexis George arguing that building the “financial confidence of Australia's growing number of retirees is one of the most important socio-economic challenges we face”.

 “Building the financial confidence of retirees will be achieved through a combination of improved financial literacy levels starting from high school through to retirement, simplifying our retirement and age pension system, increased access to affordable financial advice, and more innovative solutions which unlock equity from the family home and provide greater assurance on lifetime income,” George said.

-Meanwhile, an MLC spokesperson said that the insurer urges the government to “prioritise the DBFO reforms to enable more Australians to access financial advice”.
+Meanwhile, an MLC spokesperson said the insurer urges the government to “prioritise the DBFO reforms to enable more Australians to access financial advice”.

 The announcement comes hot on the heels of Financial Services Minister Stephen Jones assuring advisers that a draft bill for the second tranche of DBFO reforms was imminent and that it would receive “broad support”.